Toruń: Middle Ages

 The first settlement in the vicinity of Toruń is dated by archaeologists to 1100 BC (Lusatian culture).
-During early medieval times, in the 7th through 13th centuries, it was the location of an old Slavonic settlement, at a ford in the Vistula river.
+During early medieval times, in the 7th through 13th centuries, it was the location of an old Slavonic settlement, at a ford of the river Vistula.
 In the 10th century it became part of the emerging Polish state ruled by the Piast dynasty.

-In spring 1231 the Teutonic Knights crossed the river Vistula at the height of Nieszawa and established a fortress.
-On 28 December 1233, the Teutonic Knights Hermann von Salza and Hermann Balk, signed the city charters for Toruń (Thorn) and Chełmno (Kulm).
+In spring 1231 the Teutonic Knights crossed the river Vistula near the town of Nieszawa and established a fortress.
+On 28 December 1233, Teutonic Knights Hermann von Salza and Hermann Balk signed the city charters for Toruń (Thorn) and Chełmno (Kulm).
 The original document was lost in 1244.
 The set of rights in general is known as Kulm law.
 In 1236, due to frequent flooding, it was relocated to the present site of the Old Town.
 In 1239 Franciscan friars settled in the city, followed in 1263 by Dominicans.
-In 1264 the adjacent New Town was founded predominantly to house Torun's growing population of craftsmen and artisans, who predominantly came from German-speaking lands.
+In 1264 the adjacent New Town was founded, predominantly to house Torun's growing population of craftsmen and artisans, who predominantly came from German-speaking lands.

 In 1280, the city (or as it was then, both cities) joined the mercantile Hanseatic League, and thus became an important medieval trade centre.

-The city was recaptured by Poland in 1410 during the Polish–Lithuanian–Teutonic War however, after the First Peace of Thorn was signed in the city in February 1411, the city fell back to the Teutonic Order.
+In the 14th century, papal verdicts ordered the restoration of the area to Poland; however, the Teutonic Knights did not comply and continued to occupy the region.
+The city was recaptured by Poland in 1410 during the Polish–Lithuanian–Teutonic War.
+During the war, the city council maintained contact and cooperated with Polish King Władysław II Jagiełło; however, after the First Peace of Thorn was signed in the city in February 1411, the city fell back to the Teutonic Order.
 In 1411, the city left the Hanseatic League.
 In the 1420s, Polish King Władysław II Jagiełło built the Dybów Castle, located in present-day left-bank Toruń, which he visited numerous times.
-During the next big Polish–Teutonic War, the Dybów Castle was occupied by the Teutonic Knights from 1431 to 1435.
+During the next big Polish–Teutonic War, Dybów Castle was occupied by the Teutonic Knights from 1431 to 1435.
+The city refused to pay taxes to the Teutonic Knights, not wanting to finance their war against Poland.